HerbCaudill/crypto/README.md

 - Choosing encodings and converting strings to and from byte arrays
 - Stretching passwords for symmetric encryption

 The functions provided by this library encapsulate my preferred solutions to those problems.
-As a developer only have to provide the inputs to these functions, so that I can encrypt, decrypt, and sign without having to think about the implementation details.
+As a developer I only have to provide the inputs to these functions, so that I can encrypt, decrypt, and sign without having to think about the implementation details.

 - Multi-part ciphers are packed and unpacked using `msgpack`
 - All functions can accept either byte arrays or strings